dentarg/auth0-blog/_posts/2017-12-21-the-complete-guide-to-deploying-javascript-applications-part-1.markdown

 - 2017-05-08-the-ultimate-guide-to-deploying-php-applications
 ---

 **TL;DR:** Atwood's law states that _Any application that can be written in JavaScript, will eventually be written in JavaScript._  In 2018, eleven years after this law was proposed, JavaScript is now the [most popular language](https://insights.stackoverflow.com/survey/2017#technology-programming-languages) in the world.
-In this tutorial, I'll show you how to deploy your JavaScript applications to diferent cloud platforms such as [Google Cloud](https://cloud.google.com), [Microsoft Azure](https://azure.microsoft.com), [Netlify](https://www.netlify.com/), and others.
+In this tutorial, I'll show you how to deploy your JavaScript applications to different cloud platforms such as [Google Cloud](https://cloud.google.com), [Microsoft Azure](https://azure.microsoft.com), [Netlify](https://www.netlify.com/), and others.
 This article is not about performance.

 ---

 ## The Client-Server Architecture

 Modern applications employ the client-server architecture.
-This architecture separates application software into two categories, **clients** and **servers** to better employ available computing resources and share data processing loads.
-These categories are otherwise known as, **front-end**, and **back-end**.
+This architecture separates application software into two categories, **clients** and **servers** to better utilize available computing resources and share data processing loads.
+These categories are otherwise known as, **front end**, and **back end**.
 The client and server application can be hosted on the same machine but it's more efficient and effective when the client and server applications are hosted and executed on different machines connected via a network.

 The client-server architecture aids efficiency by allowing the option of having different _clients_ consume a server resource.
 These _clients_ could be Single Page Applications (SPAs), mobile applications, or non-interactive clients such as CLIs or Daemons.

-In recent times, most JavaScript applications are bundled and deployed as Single Page Applications running on _Vanilla JS_, _Vue_, _React_, _Polymer_, _Angular_, consuming and pushing data to a backend application running on _Node_.
-The _front-end/back-end_ model of building software is common not only in the JavaScript community, but the developer community at large.
+In recent times, most JavaScript applications are bundled and deployed as Single Page Applications running on _Vanilla JS_, _[Vue](https://vuejs.org/)_, _[React](https://reactjs.org/)_, _[Polymer](https://www.polymer-project.org/)_, _[Angular](https://angular.io/)_, consuming and pushing data to a backend application running on _[Node](https://nodejs.org/en/)_.
+The _front end/back end_ model of building software is common not only in the JavaScript community, but the developer community at large.
 And these applications are deployed to cloud servers.

 ## Introduction to Cloud Server